kulinchoksi/adaptive_insight_engine/README.md

 # Adaptive Insight Engine (AIE)

 AIE is a modular, extensible GenAI multi-agent system built with Google Cloud's Agent Development Kit (ADK), Streamlit, and best-in-class Python libraries.
-It is designed for rapid prototyping, enterprise-grade deployment, and seamless integration with Google Cloud services (Vertex AI, Agent Engine, Cloud Run, BigQuery, and more).
+It is designed for rapid prototyping, enterprise-grade deployment, and seamless integration with Google Cloud services (Vertex AI, Agent Engine, Cloud Run, and more).

 ---